Esri/node-geoservices-adaptor/README.md

 * **output**: Construct JSON output.
 Format HTML output for JSON.
 * **dataproviderbase**: Describe the service (fields, idField, nameField, etc.) and return features when requested.
 Inherit from this and selectively override to add a data provider.
 It also provides an in-memory `GeoStore` caching framework which data providers may opt in to.

-By using the Esri [Terraformer](https://github.com/esri/terraformer) library, the application is able to support spatial caching and indexing for data providers.
+By using the Esri [Terraformer](https://github.com/esri/terraformer) library's `GeoStore` component, the application is able to support spatial caching and indexing for data providers.
 Terraformer also provides outputting in [geoJSON](http://www.geojson.org/geojson-spec.html) by specifying `f=geojson`.

 **Note:** This is very much a proof of concept and a developer's playground.
 Just try to find the tests.
 Tests?!
 What tests?.
 For robustness, look at [Koop]().